HoussemDellai/ProductsStoreOnKubernetes/README.md

 ### 2) Create docker container

+Inside the MvcApp folder, we have a sample ASP.NET Core MVC application that displays web pages and connects to a Database.
+The goal here is to run this application in a Docker container.
+For that, we need the **Dockerfile** which describes the instructions to build/compile app from source code and deploy it into a base image that have .NET Core SDK and Runtime.

 2.0) Install Docker into your machine
 Make sure you have Docker installed and running in your machine: <a href="https://www.docker.com/products/docker-desktop">Docker Desktop</a>